US set for deeply controversial Jerusalem embassy move - Journal du Cameroun

 Police and the Israeli military planned major security deployments.

-Around 1,000 police officers will be positioned around the embassy and surrounding neighbourhoods for the inauguration, said spokesman Micky Rosenfeld.
+Around 1,000 police officers will be positioned around the embassy for the inauguration, said spokesman Micky Rosenfeld.

 Israel’s army said it would almost double the number of troops surrounding Gaza and in the occupied West Bank.